dwids/.github.io-/bas/series.md

 ## Paid Streaming

 #### Only Murders in the Building
-`Comedy, Mystery & Thriller, Crime, Drama` Three strangers who share an obsession with true crime suddenly find themselves caught up in one.
+`comedy mystery thriller crime drama` Three strangers who share an obsession with true crime suddenly find themselves caught up in one.
 - On **Disney+**